 Overall, though, each position requires dedication, consistent effort, and attention year-round to guide students and teachers as they learn and grow.

 The Importance of the Education Administrator Role

 Educators on all levels play a significant role in society.
 Their jobs aren’t solely limited to a teaching capacity in the classroom.
-They are responsible for providing guidance for what students can expect in the real world and ways to help them achieve their goals.
-Education administrators are in place to allocate resources where needed, manage budgets, create opportunities for teachers and students, and serve as a daily motivator and leader for continuous school improvement and innovation.
+They also may provide guidance for what students can expect in the real world and ways to help them achieve their goals.
+Education administrators are in place to allocate resources where needed, manage budgets, create opportunities for teachers and students, and serve as a daily motivator and leader for continuous school improvement and innovation.1

 Having a strong leader who empowers others through education, communication, and respect is vital as students go through their formative years.
 They are learning school subjects, but also how to become leaders themselves, practice good habits, and other life skills that will be necessary as adults.
 An education administration salary speaks to the job requirements and education for this type of role, but the importance of this type of position is invaluable.

 - Bureau of Labor Statistics, "Elementary, Middle, and High School Principals : Occupational Outlook Handbook," U.S. Bureau of Labor Statistics, September 08, 2021.
 Accessed November 29, 2021. https://www.bls.gov/ooh/management/elementary-middle-and-high-school-principals.htm#tab-5